Introduction to 'Leading and collaborating using online tools'

 These tools help you connect with others.
 This could be informal chats with your business partner, team meetings or video calls with clients or suppliers.
 So before you decide which tool to use, think about who you need to connect with, and how.

-Here's a few tools that may help.
-Select each one to find out more
+Here are some tools that might help.
+Select each one to find out more.

 Unlike Teams, Zoom focuses just on communication.
 It has many features, even with the free version.
 If you use the free plan, you can hold meetings with up to 100 people for up to 40 minutes.